dmhuehol/EnvAn-WN-Phase-2/README.md

 surfconfind: Current version (9/3/17) of MATLAB function to find row index of Mesowest data table corresponding to an input time.
 Can also return the section of said table which contains the index and its surrounding entries, with the number of surrounding entries controllable by the user.
 Tags: surface observations, Mesowest toolbox

-timefilter: Current version (8/19/17) of MATLAB function to filter out years and months from a sounding structure.
+timefilter: Current version (11/22/17) of MATLAB function to filter out years and months from a sounding structure.
+Updated 11/22/17 to update function name in the help.
 Tags: sounding, IGRA toolbox

 tlabel: External function to improve on datetick and datetickzoom.
 Written by Carlos Adrian Vargas Aguilera, found on the MATLAB file exchange.
 Original link: https://www.mathworks.com/matlabcentral/fileexchange/19314-tlabel-m-v2-6-1--sep-2009-
 Tags: external, utilities